weishuangtan/tp/docs/DeveloperGuide.md

 1. Creates a new trip and sets it as the current trip.
 * Test Case:  Enter the command `new trip`.
 Trippie will prompt you to enter the trip name.
 Try inputting an invalid file name, like `A trip of 01/01`.

-* Expected: Trippie will ask you to reenter the name.
+* Expected: Trippie will ask you to re-enter the name.

 ```
 Enter your new trip's name:A trip of 01/01